fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > This could mean that interests of 200 or even 400 per cent were demanded.
 The nets of Meccan usury caught not only fellow-citizens and tribesmen but also members of the Hijazi.
 >
 > Bedouin tribes active in the Meccan trade.
-As in ancient Athens, ‘the principal means of oppressing the people's freedom were money and usury.”
+As in ancient Athens, ‘the principal means of oppressing the people's freedom were money and usury."

 There was a tribe that buried their newborn girls alive.

 Arabia was a male-dominated society.
 Women had no status of any kind other than as sex objects.The number of women a man could marry was not fixed.
-When a man died, his son “inherited” all his wives except his own mother.
+When a man died, his son "inherited" all his wives except his own mother.

 A savage custom of the Arabs was to bury their female infants alive.
-Even if an Arab did not wish to bury his daughter alive, he still had to uphold this “honorable” tradition, being unable to resist social pressures.
+Even if an Arab did not wish to bury his daughter alive, he still had to uphold this "honorable" tradition, being unable to resist social pressures.

 Drunkenness was a common vice of the Arabs.
 With drunkenness went their gambling.
 They were compulsive drinkers and compulsive gamblers.
 The relations of the sexes were extremely loose.
 Many women sold sex to make their living since there was little else they could do.